 Ian decided to retire from the brass band world in 1986 to pursue his other musical interests.
 It was coincidental that at this time, Trinity Brass from Maidstone was undergoing some changes and it was decided that a trial marriage should take place by amalgamating the two bands.
 A new Musical Director, Mr Ted Clarke, MBE, was appointed and the honeymoon proved to be a great success.
 The combined membership was registered as GEC Avionics Brass Band for entry into both regional and national brass band contests the following year.

-Today, Melvin White leads the band having taken over from Keith, Melvin’s musical career details can be found on the Musical Directors Page.
+Today, David Lockwood leads the band having taken over from David Chapman, David Lockwood’s musical career details can be found on the Musical Directors Page.

 The band have enjoyed success in contesting over the following years, with promotion from 4th Section to 1st in the Southern Counties Brass Band Association and appearance in the Finals of the National Brass Band Championships on no less than four occasions.

 Opportunity has always been taken wherever possible to tour throughout Europe in between the diary of engagements and contesting dates, visiting Holland, Belgium, France and Germany.
 The band has also been honoured to perform at an impressive variety of prestigious and significant venues including the Menin Gate, Canterbury Cathedral, Farnborough Air Show, International Festival of the Sea, Grosvenor House Hotel, London Parks and Canada House, Canary Wharf.